togethercomputer/OpenChatKit/docs/RedPajama-3B.md

 # Prepare Fine Tuning Data

-We now need to preapre the training data.
+We now need to prepare the training data.
 We provide an example script that downloads a small slice of data from OIG.
 To download this sample dataset, please run:

 ```